-Dine out at an ethnic restaurant to get a glimpse of the diversity of Denver, Aurora, or Lakewood.
+Dine out at an ethnic restaurant to experience the diversity of Denver, Aurora, or Lakewood.
 (For groups who stay longer than two nights).

-Participate in hands-on learning activities that allows groups to look beyond their own needs and explore ideas of poverty and wealth distribution.
+Participate in hands-on learning activities that allow groups to look beyond their own needs and explore ideas of poverty and wealth distribution.